silviucpp/erlcass/README.md

 ### Creating a session

 *Currently this is limited to one session per application.
-This is a Datastax recommendations as well*
+This is a DataStax recommendations as well*

 In order to connect the session to a keyspace as well use as option: